 Because of countless revisions, it is difficult to determine exactly what manuscripts she was working on while in Stoughton, or to what degree of completion she had brought them.
 There is reason to believe, however, that she had with her, or was working on, three distinct documents.

 Mrs. Eddy felt it of utmost importance to prove the efficacy of her system of mental healing before fully publicizing it.
-That she did this is evidenced in an account of a number of healings she brought about during the Stoughton years.
-She healed James Ingham or serious pulmonary difficulties, a healing to which he wholeheartedly testified.
+That she did this is evidenced in a number of healings she brought about during the Stoughton years.
+She healed James Ingham or serious pulmonary difficulties, for instance, a healing to which he wholeheartedly testified.
 Among others, she healed John Scott, who was suffering from enteritis and had been given up by his physicians.
 The healing took place within a few hours.